course-details-portlet

 3. Common exhibition, final presentation, discussion, and critical reflections to round up the semester

 The course examines the life cycle of buildings from different perspectives with the aim of ensuring that the buildings around us live as long as possible and contribute to the greatest possible societal benefit with the lowest possible use of resources.
-The students examine existing buildings that will meet changing needs while retaining most of the buildings.
-In the course Circular Studio - Buildings, students can specialise in one these 4 areas:
+The students examine existing buildings that will meet changing needs while retaining most of their material structure.
+The students choose one of the following perspectives for their exploration:

 Building conservation

-Building conservation is an exercise in designing measures, interventions and additions to existing buildings to improve their function or facilitate new uses.
-Good resource management is combined with preserving and emphasising cultural-historical qualities.
-The related theory course AAR4825 is held in the first six weeks of the semester.
-Through fieldwork, archival research, self-study, counselling and lectures, historical, architectural and technical characteristics are uncovered as a starting point for design.
+The building conservation course emphasize the values of our built heritage and vernacular architecture.
+However, preserving this heritage can sometimes require contemporary interventions.
+These changes or additions can be necessary to improve the buildings’ function but also to facilitate new use.
+Good resource management is then combined with preserving cultural and architectural qualities.
+The integrated theory course AAR4825, building documentation and analysis is held in the first six weeks of the semester.
+Through fieldwork, archival research, self-study, supervised studio teaching and lectures, historical, architectural and technical characteristics are uncovered as a starting point for design.
+Note that Scandinavian language is required.

 Making is Thinking